 Stop your application again, if it isn't already stopped at the moment....

 Ah!
 A kind reader wrote on behalf of all those to come in the future, and pointed out a Newbie Gotcha....

 You mustn't miss or skip the bit above that says "stop your application".

 You can tell you've stopped it because the green "Run" "arrow" (triangle) in the main Lazarus bar will be green again, instead of the gray it turned while your little app was running.
 (It turns gray to stop you from starting up something that is already running.)

 If for some reason your button won't stop your application, you can "kill" (stop) it the way you stop any application: In Windows with the little "x" in the upper right hand corner of the window.
 (Sorry, Linux folks... you have something similar, I believe, but I don't recall if it is also an "x".

 Can't stop your app?
 Possibly because you can't find it?
 It may be "under" some other window.
 Even if you can't find it, there should be a button on the taskbar.
 Right-click that, click "Close window".

 As I was saying...
 Stop your application.
-(It is stopped if the Lazarus "run" button (triangle) is green, not gray, then you have it stopped.)
+(If the Lazarus "run" button (triangle) is green, not gray, then you have it stopped.)